Agave Lophantha [A-GAH-vee Low-FAN-tha] is an evergreen succulent belonging to the Asparagaceae family (formerly Agavaceae).

 Use broad-spectrum insecticide on infected plants and monitor the health until it becomes normal.

-Overwatering results in root rotting, and it might be vulnerable to infections like Phyllosticta pad spot and Anthracnose which occur due to fungus spores.
+Overwatering an agave results in root rotting, and it might be vulnerable to infections like Phyllosticta pad spot and Anthracnose which occur due to fungus spores.

 Prevent these infections with an anti-fungal agent.